chr211/cyberTRIP/README.md

 3363 lines total.
 Possibly closer to 3500 with other files needed to deploy the website in production on the EC2 instance.

-5. Teamwork
-At the beginning stages of this project we were operating with a very loose process model and workflows and essentially just decided on general work items then worked towards completing them for a single iteration.
-However, as we progressed we managed to make significant improvements in our workflow and collaboration by formalizing work logs with specific tasks assigned to each member, which made working through the project much easier when it came time to debug, test, and integrate our code with one another’s.
-We also continued to meet weekly on Thursdays from 12pm - 1pm where we would discuss the work that has been completed, the work in progress, and the tasks that need to be completed.
-We also continued to utilize our GitHub repository as a means of sharing and merging code, and a Discord group chat as our primary means of communication.

-6. Project Management
-Top 5 Items from the Change Log
-One of our bigger decisions centered around the different user types.
-Though we ran out of time to properly implement the different user types we had planned out, we spent much of our meetings discussing how the different user types should work, what the different user types would be, permissions, etc. We ended up with three different kinds of users: superuser which had all power and permissions in the website, Supervisors which would manage incidents and tasks, and standard users which could view their associated incidents and their status.

-Another decision was how we would scale the website with the database.
-We were able to use MongoDB locally when testing the website locally and we got it running locally on the website server to allow basic functionality for the website.
-We discussed trying to make MongoDB Atlas work with the server so that we would be able to offload the data storage to Mongo instead of a local version on the server.
-However, given time and work constraints, we decided to leave the website using the local version instead of attempting to get it to work with Atlas.
-One major event was figuring out the best way to store the API key for the URL Scanner.
-There wasn’t much discussion about what the best way should be but more determine what ways it could be done safely.
-We eventually settled on saving it as an environment variable that would have to be stored on the server.

-One change we decided to add later in the project was adding tasks to incidents.
-It seemed intuitive and useful so there wasn’t much debate on whether or not we would do it, just what the best way would be to add it.
-We ended up deciding that the Tasks would only be viewable when the associated Incident was individually viewed, which required implementing that feature.
-18

-Another smaller change that we all agreed on was adding a label displaying what user was logged in.
-It was a simple few lines of code that improved the user experience by allowing the user to confirm what account they were logged in as and that they were viewing the correct incidents associated with the account.

-7. Reflection and Continuous Improvement
-What went well?
-In the first iteration of our project, we were able to create several working prototypes that matched the use cases we initially set in the planning stages of the iteration.
-We also developed several alternative frontend GUI interfaces that worked in conjunction with the backend model.
-Our work process, team coordination, and workflow was excellent which led to a working product fairly early.
-Overall, our iteration goals were achieved and our meetings were well organized and documented.
-In the second iteration, some things that went well were that we were able to set up more well defined work items, and implement many new features such as a statistics page, creation of case tasks, UI interface uniformity, making incidents deletable, and automatically running URL scan for incidents when a link is clicked on an incident report.
-Hosting the website on AWS has been immensely successful, despite a few issues which were quickly, and effectively resolved.
-Since our second status report something significant that has gone well is that using the live web application with multiple users on the site at one time was successful.
-Overall, our communication and collaboration throughout the project has gone very smoothly, and has been a critical component of our successes.
-What didn’t go well?
-In the first iteration, task definition was not as formally defined as it could have been.
-We also encountered privacy issues with our API key being publicly visible.
-Additionally, it took more time than expected to port our program to the cloud.
-In the second iteration, there was a delay in development because of the time it took to figure out that we had to serialize the data from the MongoDB database in order to retrieve said data.
-Although we were still able to accomplish the goals we had set forth for that iteration, we did have less time for other tasks as a result.
-Additionally, during the second iteration we found that unfortunately the API key did not work with env vars.
-It is worth noting that the issues we came across during our first and second iteration were completely resolved.
-On the other hand, we have come across a few more things since our second status report that did not go well.
-First off, we were not able to add more external APIs due to time constraints caused by debugging issues while hosting the live web application with AWS.
-Secondly, we have found that for some reason the info cards on the about page work fine on the live AWS version of our application, but fail when tested locally.
-Additionally, we were also unable to implement a supervisor user type like we had initially planned due to time constraints.
-What advice do you have for future teams?
-19

-Our advice for future teams would be to utilize a visual design tool to help with planning the layout/functionality of application in the early stages of development, and to plan more modularly, being sure to really think through the interactions between modules and how data is stored across different tools.
-Based on our own experience, we would also recommend thoroughly thinking about what kind of security and encryption are necessary for your project before starting rather than after, as it will be much harder to implement later in the development process.
-20